Honda Elysion: Safety

-The combination of a new 30% stronger high-rigidity steel, the Honda G-Con technology and the unique double platform with low central gravity floor, first seen on Merc A-class, makes Elysion (one box car) to achieve the highest 6 stars rating by Nasva and become one of the safest Japanese passenger car production ever, even higher than the competitor's luxury three-box (hood-cabin-boot) sedans.
+The combination of a new 30% stronger high-rigidity steel, the Honda G-CON technology and the unique double platform with low central gravity floor, first seen on Merc A-class, allowed Elysion (one box car) to achieve the highest 6 stars rating by Nasva and become one of the safest Japanese passenger cars production ever, even higher than the competitor's luxury three-box (hood-cabin-boot) sedans.

 The high-rigidity body also benefited to the overall comfort as the car handles any rough roads with poise, free of squeaks found in many older Honda vehicles.

-The top-of-the-line VZ model is equipped with an IHCC (intelligent highway cruise control) and CMS (collision mitigation sensor) that works with radio-wave radar installed in the front grill to warn driver if he or she get too close with the car ahead and the seat belt automatically tightening and brake ready, similar to the pre-cash system in the S-class.
-The radar can be double as night vision (a similar concept to the infrared night vision introduced in BMW) as it gives picture in a form of graphic of objects ahead displayed on its built in 8 inch navigation system at the dash.
+The top-of-the-line VZ model is equipped with an IHCC (intelligent highway cruise control) and CMS (collision mitigation sensor) that works with radio-wave radar installed in the front grill to warn the driver if they get too close to the car ahead, automatically tightening the seatbelt and readying the brake, similar to the pre-crash system in the S-class.
+The radar doubles as night vision (a similar concept to the infrared night vision introduced in BMW) as it gives picture in a form of a graphic of objects ahead displayed on its built in 8 inch navigation system at the dash.

 Other safety equipment includes ABS (anti-lock brake), VSA (vehicle stability), TCS, sideslip, and AFS (adaptive front lighting) on its projector HID Xenon headlight.